openmainframeproject/feilong/doc/source/restapi.rst

 **DELETE /guests/{userid}/disks**

-Delete disks form a guest
+Delete disks form a guest that in shutdown state

 * Request: